What to Do When Work and Caregiving Collide

 Finding balance is important to manage days when work and caregiving collide.
 Some work situations may be flexible however this is not always a solution if work then has to be rescheduled during the evenings or on the weekend.

 Emotionally challenging caregiving situations are common.
 Making thoughtful decisions and plans helps reduce the feeling that caregiving is a pressure cooker.

 Many Women are Double Duty Caregivers

-Six in 10 caregivers are female with an average age of 49.1 Forty-nine percent of caregivers felt that they had no choice in taking on the responsibility to provide care for their loved one.
+Six in 10 caregivers are female with an average age of 49.1 Forty-nine percent of caregivers felt that they had no choice in taking on the responsibility to provide care for their loved ones.
 These caregivers are mainly women with an average age of 50 years old who have been providing care for at least 4.7 years.
 (2)

 Many women hold down full-time jobs and then caregive for another 10-20 hours a week which equates to having a part-time job.
-This double duty caregiving in caring for their own families and then caring for aging parents results in high levels of emotional stress and physical illness.
+This double-duty caregiving in caring for their own families and then caring for aging parents results in high levels of emotional stress and physical illness.

 Job security remains a concern of women who experience frequent work interruptions due to caregiving.
 What solutions exist for what to do when work and caregiving collide for caregivers who do not want to give up a job or decrease working hours?

 6 Steps to Manage the Caregiving Pressure Cooker